emmyileeva/Bloons-Game-/README.md

 ### **_Instructions to play_**

 - Utilize the mouse to precisely aim the darts
-- Click and hold to adjust the throwing power
+- Click to throw dart
 - Aim to pop as many balloons as possible using your darts and reach the target to progress to the next level
 - Bear in mind that you're limited to a specific number of darts per level
 - Darts are not carried over to subsequent levels